IonBoleac/realtime-bigdata-sensor-pipeline/readme.md

     docker logs --follow bd-logstash
     ```

+## Data Filtering
+- There are two type of filters in the pipeline, one for the temperature data and another for the humidity data.
+The filters are located in "[path-to-logstash-conf](./logstash/pipeline/logstash.conf)".
+The data are collected from the MQTT topic "sensors/temperature" and "sensors/humidity".
+If it needs to be changed or add another topic, it can be done in the logstash configuration file.

 ## Visualization
 ### Discover
 - Go to "Discover" on the left panel and select data to display, such as "temperature" and "sensor_id"